Open-Systems-Pharmacology/docs/part-2/getting-started.md

 {% hint style="info" %}
 The modular structure of the Open Systems Pharmacology Suite is explained in [Modules, Philosophy, and Building Blocks](modules-philsophy-building-blocks.md).
 Both PK-Sim® and MoBi® can be installed stand-alone.
 However, to obtain full modeling and simulation capabilities, we recommend that both programs are installed.
 {% endhint %}

-{% hint style="warning" %}
-MoBi® Toolbox for Matlab® is currently only working with the 32- bit version of Matlab®.
-{% endhint %}

 To install the Open Systems Pharmacology Suite core components: